evilthreads669966/mechtron/README.md

 # Mechtron
 A RAT tool.
-Mechtron allows you to control multiple remote computers as well as the ability to upload and download files.
+Mechtron allows you to control multiple remote computers as well as transfer files.

 Mechtron runs on port 6666.
 It can handle multiple clients, but one session at a time.
 Meaning you can have one reverse shell instance at a time.
 I plan on publishing a debian package, but for now, you'll have to deal with the source folders.